awsomowed/Python-OpenGL-Engine/README.md

 #### v0.4
 #### Brandon Moyer

-A Graphics Engine that I made in Python using OpenGL
+A Graphics Engine that I made in Python using OpenGL.
 I have since mainly abandoned this project, and recently I have revisited making an engine from scratch, but this time in C++, as it is much more efficient.
 I am working on this with a friend, so progress is slow as they are often busy with college.

 # TODO List